Program 2025

 Scientific Research Basics for medical students and fellows

-Konstantinos Donas, Konstantinos Avranas, Elena Rouvi
+Konstantinos Donas, Konstantinos Avranas, Elena Rouvi, Langen Germany

 - Develop your skills in research design, data analysis and academic writing techniques